gkweston/data-soccer/README.md

 >So, normal code right?

 Yes, but no. If you're coding a dart's path, and script it to traverse a vector directly in line to the target, that's the explicit code the final stage of this project aims to avoid.
 Instead we can give the system a range of directions and magnitudes that it can pseudo-randomly "pick from," and nudge it in the right direction if it stumbles upon one which gets the dart close.
->Like strengthening a pathway between nodes in a neural-network...
+>Like strengthening a pathway between neurons in a neural-network...

 Bull's-eye!